Trade between companies

 In many sectors such as construction, standard contract terms and conditions have been drawn up to facilitate the conclusion of contracts.
 The need for them is highlighted in international trade where the different jurisdictions of various countries may cause problems.

 If the trade involves the transport of goods, delivery terms should be included in the contract.
 Among other things they define the sharing of costs and the transfer of risk between the Seller and the Buyer.
-The most common delivery terms and conditions are Incoterms 2010 used in international trade, and Finnterms 2001 used in domestic trade.
+The most common delivery terms and conditions are Incoterms 2010 and Incoterms 2020 used in international trade, and Finnterms 2001 used in domestic trade.

 However, if you include Incoterms in the contract, you should fully understand their content.
 Otherwise, there may be misunderstandings if you simply refer to a specific term.